aroemers/rmap/README.md

 ## Changelog

 ### 0.4.0 - Both structural sharing as per instance realization
-***BREAKING with 0.3.0, COMPATIBLE with 0.2.0***

-While version 0.3.0 was an update to have structural sharing of the lazily evaluated entries, we also found use cases for the old semantics; realizing an entry in a "child" recursive map does not realize the entry in the "parent" map.
-This version now supports both semantics, where the latter is the default, as this is more clojuresque.

-### 0.3.0 - Structural sharing semantics
-***BREAKING with 0.2.0***

-The semantics (and internals) have been changed to a simpler and more memory efficient model.
-The main difference is that the structural sharing now applies to lazy entries as well.
-Therefore, the semantics of the API and the `RMap` type regarding "parent" and "sibling" maps have changed a bit.
-The changes may not apply to your current use, but please test when you upgrade.
-For more info on the slightly different semantics, read the _API_ section.
+The library internals have changed to a simpler and more memory efficient model.
+This model also allows adding new lazy entries to a recursive map.

+In addition to that, this version supports a new realization mode: _structural sharing_ of the lazy values.
+When enabled, realizing an entry in a recursive map means that all structurally shared recursive maps that still have this entry will have it realized as well.
+This mode has to be enabled explicitly.
+More on this can be read in the _API_ section.

+**New API:** `assoc-lazy`, `merge-lazy` and `*unrealized*`.

+**Updated API:** `rmap` and `seq-evalled`.

 ### 0.2.0 - Full clojure.core compatibility